Porn star Ron Jeremy found unable to stand trial for rape - ExBulletin

 He has long been a magnet for autograph and selfie seekers, which is how he first met most of the women and girls between the ages of 15 and 51 he is accused of having assaulted between the 1990s and 2019.

-According to the transcripts of the testimony of the grand jury of women and girls obtained by the Associated PressJeremy would lure them into a small secluded space, often the bathroom of a West Hollywood bar and grill he frequented, trick them and sexually assault them.
+According to transcripts of grand jury testimony of women and girls obtained by The Associated PressJeremy would lure them into a small secluded space, often the bathroom of a West Hollywood bar and grill he frequents, trick them and sexually assault them.

 The The Los Angeles Times first reported that Jeremy would not go to trial.

-The charges stemmed from a district attorney’s task force set up to investigate sexual misconduct in the entertainment industry after reports of Harvey Weinstein in 2017 made the #metoo movement an international phenomenon.
+The charges stemmed from a district attorney task force set up to investigate sexual misconduct in the entertainment industry after reports of Harvey Weinstein in 2017 made the #metoo movement an international phenomenon.

-Jeremy was among very few men charged in connection with the task force’s work, along with Weinstein himself, who was found guilty of rape and sexual assault in December.
+Jeremy was among the very few men charged in connection with the task forces’ work, along with Weinstein himself, who was found guilty of rape and sexual assault in December.

 Prosecutors are still deciding to retry Weinstein on several counts on which his jury was deadlocked.
-They plan to try again actor Danny Masterson on three counts of rape after his jury failed to reach verdicts last month.
+They plan to try actor Danny Masterson again on three counts of rape after his jury failed to reach a verdict last month.

 Follow AP Entertainment writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton